Trodelvy® (sacituzumab govitecan-hziy)

 Effect of Covariates on the PopPK of SG5

-In IMMU-132-01, ASCENT, and TROPiCS-02, no clinically relevant impact on SG exposure in the first treatment cycle was observed in 789 patients with mBC or other epithelial cancers and mild to moderate renal impairment, mild hepatic impairment, tumor type, UGT1A1 GT, use of UGT1A1 inducers or inhibitors, or Trop 2 expression (Tables 4 and 5).
+In IMMU-132-01, ASCENT, and TROPiCS-02, no clinically relevant impact on SG exposure in the first treatment cycle was observed in 789 patients with mBC or other epithelial cancers for the following covariates: mild to moderate renal impairment, mild hepatic impairment, tumor type, age, sex, baseline albumin level, race, ECOG status, UGT1A1 genotype, use of UGT1A1 inducers or inhibitors, or Trop 2 expression (Table 3 and

-Table 4.
-Categorical Covariate Relationships to SG Exposure Relative to Referencea5
+Table 3.
+Categorical Covariate Relationships to SG Exposure Relative to Reference5a

 Covariate (n) | Predicted SG Exposure (90% CI) | ||